 • Is your child always “on the go” and seems to be driven by a motor?

 Answering yes to the majority of the questions above is a good indicator that your child might have ADD/ADHD.
 These disorders affect 3-5 percent of all school-aged children and are much more common in boys than girls.
-Research has indicated that ADD and ADHD may run in families, but the exact cause of the disorders are unknown.
+Research has indicated that ADD and ADHD may run in families, but the exact cause of the disorders is unknown.

 FAQ about ADD/ADHD